wolfv/xtensor-microbit/README.md

 interesting applications, for example, using xtensor as part of a toolchain to implement embedded control algorithms.

+Note: the following requires `yotta` to be installed.
+Read up on the micro:bit docs how to make that happen: https://lancaster-university.github.io/microbit-docs/offline-toolchains/

 To build this application, execute:

 ```bash